graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Contributing data for the next payload.
 - Containing additional pending results or futures.

-When encountering completed futures, {ProcessCompletedFutures()} calls itself recursively on any new futures in case they have been completed.
+{ProcessCompletedFutures()} may calls itself recursively on any new futures in the event that they have completed.

 ProcessCompletedFutures(completedFutures, originalFutureStates,
 originalDeferStates, originalNewFutures, originalUpdate).